 Notes

-- Add leftover smoked brisket or other proteins for non-vegetarian options
+Add leftover smoked brisket or other meats for non-vegetarian options